dengdal/hello_mr_jenkins/README.md

 # hello_mr_jenkins
-Hello World code to use for getting aquainted to Mr Jenkins
+Hello World code to use for getting acquainted to Mr Jenkins